I’m Ready To Move On, But How Do You Get Over A Break-Up?

 Whatever you focus on becomes a big force in your life.
 If you are constantly focusing on your pain from the breakup, that is what your life will become, painful.

 Don’t focus on your break up.
 Instead choose to focus on what you want to happen, which is you finding your happiness and moving on with your life how ever that may be possible for you.
 What I mean is that sometimes your happiness may not be found by getting back together with your ex.
 This may be a painful concept to digest.
 Why should you spend the rest of your life being unhappy with someone who is unhappy with you?
 You shouldn’t, so move on.

 N= Navigate Your Emotional Turbulence

-Whenever you go through a break up, you are bound to deal with an onslaught of emotional residue from your relationship.
+Whenever you go through a breakup, you are bound to deal with an onslaught of emotional residue from your relationship.
 Your emotions may gang up on you and have you more confused than ever.
-One minute you are extremely sad and depressed and the next minute you are angry as hell and want to beat the crap out of someone.
+One minute you are extremely sad and depressed and the next moment you are angry as hell and want to beat the crap out of someone.

 Your emotions may get the best of you if you do not know how to handle them.
 Start by acknowledging what you are feeling at the moment you feel it.
 Then, try to get to the root cause of that very emotion.
 Slowly peel back the layers of the emotion.
 Accept it and move forward.

 If you are angry, for example, ask yourself: “Where is this anger coming from?”
 Is it coming from the way your relationship ended, or how your ex treated you in the relationship?
 Seek to find the source of your anger and then, allow yourself to really feel your anger.
 Don’t run from it or stuff it down because it will only make things worse.
 Afterwards, accept that you feel angry and redirect you emotions to a more positive one.

 Learn how to deal with your emotions properly, or your emotions will deal with you.